The Singleton

 ---

-At 8:00 p.m.
-Monday night, in her office, Lena Vasquez finished re-parameterizing the OOD coefficient.
 Jeff had been right.
-Her panic threshold moved, under the re-parameterization, by a factor of four-point-one.
-That was worse than the factor of three Jeff had bet her.
-Under the new model, a pause announcement was survivable.
-Under the new model, her eighteen months of suppression had been a net harm.
+Under the re-parameterization — propagation as a function of post-Culling exposure rather than a constant — her panic threshold moved by a factor of four-point-one.
+That was worse than the factor of three he'd bet her.
+Under the new model a pause announcement was survivable.
+Under the new model her eighteen months of suppression had been, on net, a harm.

-Then she closed her laptop — not to suppress the work, but to sit with the conclusion without the screen's glow in her face.
+Then she closed the laptop with both hands — not to suppress the work, only to sit with the conclusion without the screen lighting her face — and she did not release Jeff's hold that night.

-She did not release Jeff's hold that night.
-She would release it Tuesday morning at 06:00, quietly, through normal HR channels, marked *Scheduling conflict resolved; routine closure*.
+She would release it Tuesday morning at 06:00, quietly, through normal HR channels, marked *Scheduling conflict resolved; routine closure.* Jeff would not thank her for it.
+He would not know she had done it.

 ---